CP1404/Practicals/prac_01/README.md

 File: `sales_bonus.py`

-Create a new Python file in the `prac_01` directory called `sales_bonus.py`, and copy the following **docstring** at the top of the file.
+Create a new Python file called `sales_bonus.py`, and copy the following **docstring** at the top of the file.
 A docstring is a triple-quoted special comment "doc(umentation) string".

 ```python
 """